-29¢ Elvis Presley
+1993 Elvis Presley

 Set: Legends of American Music Series (Rock ‘n’ Roll/Rhythm & Blues)

-Issue Date: June 16, 1993
+First Day of Issue: June 16, 1993

 Printing Method: Photogravure

 Perforations: 11 horizontally on one or two sides.

 His talent in rhythm & blues, as well as pop music, led to offers by larger recording companies, including RCA Victor, whom Presley signed on with in 1955.
 “Heartbreak Hotel” was just the first of 45 records that would sell over one million copies each.
-In fact, he released 14 consecutive million-selling records before being drafted into the Army in 1958.
+In fact, Elvis released 14 consecutive million-selling records before being drafted into the Army in 1958.

 Following his discharge two years later, Elvis made his movie debut in Love Me Tender.
 Concentrating on his movie career throughout much of the 60’s, he went on to make 32 additional movies.
 During the late 60’s he began to moderate his rebellious rock ‘n’ roll style, moving toward more traditional melodies with slower rhythms.
 Although his audience had aged, it continued to expand until his death in 1977.